HelloMrShu/scrapy_bp/README.md

 #### 2 Add item data container and pipeline to deal with data
 #### 3 Add random user agent from request headers
 #### 4 Add pymysql extension to save data to mysql
-#### 5 Import flask framework to show the crawled data in the website, you should run pip install virtualenv to install the virtual<br>environment before you run the program(python manage.py runserver)
+#### 5 Import flask framework to show the crawled data in the website, you should run pip install virtualenv to install the virtual environment before you run the program(python manage.py runserver)
 #### 6 Use flask to study orm,db,form and other basic knowledge.